 A national Spanish honor society.
 Eligibility for the Nu Omega Chapter, established at Immaculata in September 1979, requires that the student maintain a GPA of 3.25 or more in upper-level Spanish courses and a minimum GPA of 3.0 and demonstrate enthusiasm in promoting interest in the Spanish language and the culture of Spanish-speaking countries.
 Visit the National Spanish Honor Society website.

-The Hispanic Club is a department-sponsored student club whose members are interested in exploring Latino culture.
-Membership is highly encouraged for Latino/a students, but it is open to all students.
+This is a department-sponsored student club whose members are interested in exploring Latino culture.
+Membership is highly encouraged for Latino/ students, but it is open to all students.
 Spanish-speaking ability is not required.

 Cue and Curtain Players